 Enhances the skills taught in GER 1120.
 Native speakers of German will be asked to seek credit by exam test.
-Prerequisites: GER 1120 with a minimum grade of "C" or in-

 Prerequisites: GER 1120 with a minimum grade of "C" or instructor's permission.
 College reading and writing skills are required.